 Begin by cleaning and sterilizing the container you will use for storage.
 Heat your lard and cook your meat thoroughly.
 You can season the meat however you like, just as you would to eat it.
 In fact, this is an excellent option for those meals with many leftovers.

 Once the meat is fully cooked, create layers of meat and lard in your crock or container.
-Layering ensures the fat can cover every inch and no air can get in.
-Remember, the lard is going to be hot, so be careful.
-It is also important to ensure the lard covers the meat entirely and there are no areas where air pockets could form.
+Layering ensures the fat covers every inch and prevents air from getting in.
+Be cautious, as the lard will be hot.
+It’s also essential to make sure the lard fully covers the meat, leaving no space for air pockets to form.

 Allow the lard to solidify, and then cover it with wax paper.
-The wax paper will help to create a seal and keep air out of the meal without sticking to the food, breaking down, or compromising the flavor.
+The wax paper helps create a seal that keeps air out of the meal without sticking to the food, breaking down, or compromising the flavor.

-Cover the crock or container and store it in a dark, consistently cold place, no matter the outside temperature.
-That’s it.
-It is effortless.
+Cover the crock or container and store it in a dark, consistently cold place, regardless of the outside temperature.
+That’s it—it’s effortless.

-Preserving foods in lard is a time-honored technique that extends the shelf life of various ingredients and enhances their flavor and versatility.
-The possibilities for using lard as a preservation method are endless, from meats to vegetables, herbs, and even cheese and fruits.
+When considering the best foods to store in lard, this time-honored technique not only extends the shelf life of various ingredients but also enhances their flavor and versatility.
+From meats to vegetables, herbs, and even cheese and fruits, the possibilities for lard preservation are endless.

-Whether you’re looking to experiment with classic recipes, store food for an emergency, or add a touch of culinary nostalgia to your dishes, consider giving lard preservation a try – you might discover a newfound appreciation for this traditional method.
+Whether you want to experiment with classic recipes, store food for emergencies, or add a touch of culinary nostalgia to your dishes, try preserving foods in lard—you might gain a newfound appreciation for this traditional method.

 This article first appeared here.